 At this step, the release is done and the local git modifications can be pushed to the central git repository on GitHub.

 Warning: when using GitHub for Windows, tags are not pushed during sync.
 Using the command line is compulsory.

+'''

+git push origin

 git push origin --tags

+'''

 8.2.9 GitHub upload